-Lance Y. Gokongwei, 57, is a Director of RCR.
-He is also the Chairman of Cebu Air, Inc., Universal Robina Corporation, Robinsons Retail Holdings, Inc., Altus Property Ventures, Inc. Universal Hotels and Resorts, Inc., and JG Summit Olefins Corporation.
-He is the President and Chief Executive Officer of JG Summit Holdings, Inc. He is a Director and Vice Chairman of the Executive Committee of Manila Electric Company, and a Director of Oriental Petroleum and Minerals Corporation, Singapore Land Group Limited, Shakey's Asia Pizza Ventures, Inc., AB Capital and Investment Corporation, and Endeavor Acquisition

-Corporation.
-He is a Trustee and the Chairman of the Gokongwei Brothers Foundation, Inc., Robinsons Land Foundation, Inc. and Universal Cultural Foundation, Inc. He received a Bachelor of Science degree inn Applied Science from the University of Pennsylvania.
+Lance Y. Gokongwei, 58, is the President and Chief Executive Officer and Executive Director of JGSHI since May 14, 2018.
+He is the Chairman of Cebu Air, Inc. and Universal Robina Corporation.
+Effective February 1, 2025, he assumed the role of Chairman of Robinsons Land Corporation and, as of January 1, 2025, serves as a Board Adviser of Robinsons Retail Holdings, Inc. He is also a Director and Vice Chairman of the Executive Committee of Manila Electric Company, as well as a Director of RL Commercial REIT, Inc., Altus Property Ventures, Inc., Oriental Petroleum and Minerals Corporation, Singapore Land Group Limited, Shakey's Asia Pizza Ventures, Inc., AB Capital and Investment Corporation, Endeavor Acquisition Corporation and SP New Energy Corporation.
+He is a Trustee and the Chairman of the Gokongwei Brothers Foundation, Inc. He holds a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.

-Artemio V. Panganiban, 87, was appointed as an independent director of RCR.
-He is concurrently an adviser, consultant and/or independent director of several business, civic, non-government and religious groups.
+Artemio V. Panganiban, 88, was appointed as a Lead Independent Director of RL Commercial REIT, Inc. He is concurrently an adviser, consultant and/or independent director of several business, civic, non-government and religious groups.
 He also writes a regular column in the Philippine Daily Inquirer.
 He was elected as an independent director of Robinsons Land Corporation from 2008 to 2021.
 He is a retired Chief Justice of the Philippines and was concurrently Chairperson of the Presidential Electoral Tribunal, the Judicial and Bar Council and the Philippine Judicial Academy.
-Prior to becoming Chief Justice, he was Justice of the Supreme Court of the Philippines (1995-2005), Chairperson of the Third Division of the Supreme Court (2004-2005), Chairperson of the House of Representatives Electoral Tribunal (2004-2005), Consultant of the Judicial and Bar Council (2004-2005) and Chairperson of eight Supreme Court Committees (1998-2005).
-He authored fourteen (14) books.
-Retired Chief Justice Panganiban obtained his Bachelor of Laws degree, cum laude, from the Far Eastern University and placed 6th in the 1960 bar examination.
+Prior to becoming Chief Justice, he was Associate Justice of the Supreme Court of the Philippines (1995-2005), Chairperson of the Third Division of the Supreme Court (2004-2005), Chairperson of the House of Representatives Electoral Tribunal (2004-2005), Consultant of the Judicial and Bar Council (2004-2005) and Chairperson of eight Supreme Court Committees (1998-2005).
+Author of fourteen (14) books, retired Chief Justice Panganiban obtained his Bachelor of Laws degree, cum laude, from the Far Eastern University and placed 6th in the 1960 bar examination.
 He was conferred the title Doctor of Laws (Honoris Causa) by the University of Iloilo in 1997, the Far Eastern University in 2002, the University of Cebu in 2006, the Angeles University in 2006, and the Bulacan State University in 2006.

-Wilfredo A. Paras, 77, was appointed as independent director of RCR.
-He also serves as an independent director in Philex Mining Corporation from 2011 to present and in GT Capital Holdings, Inc. from 2015 to 2022.
+Wilfredo A. Paras, 78, was appointed as independent director of RL Commercial REIT, Inc. He also serves as an independent director in Philex Mining Corporation from 2011 to present and in GT Capital Holdings, Inc. from 2015 to 2022.
 He is also Adviser to the Board of Trustees of Dualtech Technical Training Foundation Inc. from 2012 to present.
 From 2011 to 2016, he was also a director of Coconut Oil Mills Group.
 He is currently a Teaching Fellow in Institute of Corporate Directors.
-He has a degree of Bachelor of Science major in Industrial Pharmacy from the University of the Philippines - Diliman in 1969 and obtained a Masters Degree in Business Administration from De la Salle University in 2001.
+He has a degree of Bachelor of Science major in Industrial Pharmacy from the University of the Philippines - Diliman in 1969 and obtained a Master's Degree in Business Administration from De la Salle University in 2001.